pramosiz/crud-api/README.md

-# Exemple of CRUD Hibernate component
+# Exemple of CRUD Hibernate Spring component
  Using DAOs elements with old structure